JiancongXiao/jiancongxiao.github.io/_pages/about.md

 **Research Interest**: I am broadly interested in <a href='#'>learning theory</a>, <a href='#'>statistics</a> and <a href='#'>optimization</a>, with a focus on establishing foundations for responsible and trustworthy machine learning models.
 My recent research focuses on <a href='#'>mathematical and statistical topics in large language models (LLMs)</a>.

-1. **Theoretical Foundations for LLM Alignment**: Analyzing algorithmic biases in preference alignment methods, developing preference alignment algorithms, exploring game-theoretic approaches to alignment, and investigating alignment from the perspective of social choice theory.
+1. **Theoretical Foundations for LLM**: Analyzing algorithmic biases in preference alignment methods, developing preference alignment algorithms, exploring game-theoretic approaches to alignment, and investigating alignment from the perspective of social choice theory.

 1. **LLM Training and Fine-Tuning**: Establishing theoretical foundations for fine-tuning and post-training algorithms.
 Addressing calibration issues in LLMs.